duckduckgo/duckduckgo-autofill/docs/playwright-tests.md

 - Either add a new file in `integration-test/tests`, or just copy/paste an existing one for the platform that you are targeting.
 - Decide on what you need to mock: what data does this test require? (use existing examples as a guide)
 - Write your script: use the page helpers if they exist, or create your own.
 Always aim for the test scripts to read as a user would interact with the application.
 When you have logic that makes that difficult, abstract it away!
 This is what separates integration tests from unit tests.

+## Debug a failing CI test run

+When a test has failed in Github Actions, you can download the artifact produced and use the [Trace Viewer](https://playwright.dev/docs/trace-viewer) to debug any problems.

 ## Debug a failing test